wealdtech/ethdo/README.md

 ## Install

 `ethdo` is a standard Go program which can be installed with:

 ```sh
 GO111MODULE=on go get github.com/wealdtech/ethdo
 ```

+Note that `ethdo` requires at least version 1.13 of go to operate.
+The version of go can be found with `go version`.

 If this does not work please see the [troubleshooting](https://github.com/wealdtech/ethdo/blob/master/docs/troubleshooting.md) page.